-Class teachers of children joining from other schools will receive information from the previous school; if there is an SEND issue the SENDCo will telephone to further discuss the child's needs.
+Class teachers of children joining from other schools will receive information from the previous school; if there is an SEND issue the SENDCo may contact the school to further discuss the child and previous provision.

-Transition arrangements for our Year 6 pupils will be co-ordinated by the SENDCo involving the Transition mentors at the receiving Secondary schools.
-Extra visits to the Secondary school will be organised if it is felt to benefit the child's smooth transition and to familiarise them with key staff members e.g. the Learning Mentor/pastoral support staff
+Transition arrangements for our Year 6 pupils is managed by the classteacher.
+Extra visits to the Secondary school may be arranged and co-ordinated if it is felt to benefit the child's smooth transition and to familiarise them with key staff members e.g. the Learning Mentor/pastoral support staff.